-*Small groups of students in same course may be tutored at the same time
+*Small groups of students in the same course may be tutored at the same time.

-- If there are multiple students at a session, the tutor will address individual questions rotating between all students present.
-The tutor will work with one student or group no more than 15 minutes at a time if students in other classes are waiting.
+*If there are multiple students at a session, the tutor will work with a student or students in a particular course at one time, addressing questions and rotating among all students present.
+The tutor will work with one student or group no more than 15 minutes at a time if students in other courses are waiting.

 Spanish Computer-based Tutorials

 * Keyboard Setup – Help with foreign diacritical; Dr. Despain's computing support site

 * Spanish Language and Culture - Barbara Cuczun Nelson - Colby College

 * CONJUGUEMOS Home Page - Alejandro Yegros (Maestro de español, Weston High School, MA)

 * Spanish Language Exercises - Juan Ramón De Arana